uday-truecode/Hang-Man-Game/README.md

 #This is a guessing game.

-#This programme generates random word.
+#This program generates random word.

 #In order to win, you have to guess the letter present in that word.